invoiceradar/plugins/README.md

 ## Steps Reference

-This section provides an overview of the available steps that can be used to create plugins for InvoiceRadar.
+This section provides an overview of the available steps that can be used to create plugins for Invoice Radar.
 Each step represents a specific action that can be performed during the automation process.

 ### Table of Contents